rawdigits/go-flashpaper/README.md

 Q: *How do I configure it?*

 A: You don't.
 Everything is hardcoded because configuration is the devil.
-The service needs a the files `server.crt` and `server.key` in its working directory to start.
+The service needs the files `server.crt` and `server.key` in its working directory to start.
 The port it runs on is 8443.

 Q: *Should I run this on (cloud provider x)?*